About the Test

-- Adult-onset still disease (AOSD): AOSD is a rare condition that causes joint pain and swelling, fevers, rash, and high levels of ferritin.
+- Adult-onset Still’s disease (AOSD): This is a rare condition that causes joint pain and swelling, fevers, rash, and high levels of ferritin.

 What does the test measure?

 When the body uses stored iron, a metabolic process separates iron from the ferritin inside the cell.
 In this process, a small amount of ferritin leaves the cell and moves into the blood.
-A ferritin test measures the amount of ferritin in the blood because it reflects the total amount of iron that is stored in your body.
+A ferritin test measures the amount of this protein in the blood because it reflects the total amount of iron stored in your body.